About the Burnsville Festival

 and Fire Muster

-BURNSVILLE FESTIVAL AND FIRE MUSTER IS A 501C3 NONPROFIT ORGANIZATION THAT OUTS ON THE CITIES PREMIRE FUNDRAISER EVENT.
+BURNSVILLE FESTIVAL AND FIRE MUSTER IS A 501C3 NONPROFIT ORGANIZATION THAT PUTS ON THE CITIES’ PREMIERE FUNDRAISER EVENT.

 THIS FREE TO ENTER, FOUR-DAY DIVERSE AND INCLUSIVE FUNDRAISER COMMUNITY FESTIVAL HIGHLIGHTS THE UNIQUE QUALITIES OF BURNSVILLE AND RAISES FUNDS TO GIVE BACK TO LOCAL BURNSVILLE & AREA NON-PROFITS.